 Nashik lies at an elevation of almost 600 meters, resulting in cool temperate winters that are ideal for growing fruit, especially grapes for wine-making.
-45 of the 78 wineries in India are in and around Nashik.
+45 of the 78 wineries in India are in and around Nashik, resulting in its new name “wine-capital” of India.
 Over the years these have become industries in their own right by expanding production as well as hosting wine festivals that draw significant crowds.

-Other interesting facts about Nashik include; it is one of the sites of the Kumbh Mela that is held every 12 years; it is called the Wine Capital of India as half of India’s vineyards are located in that region; Indian currency and government stamp papers are printed at the Currency Note Press and India Security Press respectively; Deolali (a hill station in Nashik District is an important Indian Armed Forces base.
+Other interesting facts about Nashik include; it is one of the sites of the Kumbh Mela that is held every 12 years; Indian currency and government stamp papers are printed at the Currency Note Press and India Security Press respectively; Deolali (a hill station in Nashik District is an important Indian Armed Forces base.

-According to the 2001 census, Nashik has a population of 1.4 million over an area of 264 square kilometers.
-To assess Nashik’s air quality, we selected a 40km x 40km domain.
+To assess Nashik’s air quality, we selected an airshed of 40km x 40km .
 This domain is further segregated into 1km grids, to study the spatial variations in the emission and the pollution loads.

 Meteorology fields are important as they have a direct impact on air pollution concentrations.
 During periods of high precipitation or high speed winds, emissions from a city are swept away and do not have an impact on concentrations.
 On the other hand, during the winter months when temperatures and inversion heights are low, there is a greater impact of emissions on pollution concentrations.
 Low temperatures also affect behaviour through the need for space and water heating – which in turn has increases emissions.